databendlabs/databend/website/blog/2023-05-21-databend-weekly-94.md

 }
 ```

-The `if_not_exists` clause only impacts the outcome that is presented to the user, and does not alter the behavior of the meta-service operation.
+The `if_not_exists` clause only affects the outcome that is presented to the user, and does not alter the behavior of the meta-service operation.

-As a result, it would be more effective for `SchemaApi` to provide either a **Created** or an **Exist** status code, allowing the caller to determine whether or not to generate an error message.
+Therefore, it will be more effective for `SchemaApi` to provide either a **Created** or an **Exist** status code, allowing the caller to determine whether to generate an error message.

 [Issue #11456 | Moving if_not_exists out of meta request body](https://github.com/datafuselabs/databend/issues/11456)